 The Legal Ombudsman’s address is: Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ; telephone, 0300 555 0333; or view their website at www.legalombudsman.org.uk.

 The firm acknowledges that the information you provide may be confidential.
 The firm will maintain the confidentiality of and protect your information in accordance with the firm’s normal procedures and all applicable laws.
 (Also see Policy on General Data Protection Regulations)

 Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisors.

-HSR Solicitors is fully compliant with the Data Protection Act.
+HSR Solicitors is fully compliant with the Data Protection Act (see policy on General Data Protection Regulations).
 We are registered with the Information Commissioner under registration number Z1104897

 Equality & Diversity Policy

 HSR Solicitors is committed to promoting equality and diversity in all dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our equality and diversity policy.

 HSR Solicitors is registered with HM Revenue & Customs under number 839 2738 89